Visit England > Cotswolds > Stow on the Wold

 Visit Stow on the Wold

-The square is lined with attractive houses and shops in the local Cotswold stone, and Stow on the Wold has all facilities, including a significant number of antique shops, art galleries, cafes etc. - the town has quite a reputation as a local antiques centre.
+The square is lined with attractive houses and shops in the local Cotswold stone and the main high street leads down to the bottom of the village from here with various roads radiating out.
+The architecture and decorative details on the houses is wonderful and the village is a treat to explore.
+Stow on the Wold has all main facilities, including a significant number of antique shops, art galleries, cafes etc. - the town has quite a reputation as a local antiques centre.

 There is also a Toy Museum in Stow which holds a large collection of antique toys.
 Fascinating - try and persuade your own children to put down their electronic games and play instead with a stick and a hoop for a few days!

-It is now well established as a regional centre for those visiting the Cotswolds, and is well placed with easy access to many of the highlights of the region (see the map on the main Cotswolds page)
+Stow on the Wold is now well established as a regional centre for those visiting the Cotswolds, and is well placed with easy access to many of the highlights of the region (see the map on the main Cotswolds page).

 Stow on the Wold Markets